Drug Evaluation Committee 2021-16 Location of Investigational Drug Administration File

 In addition, from the viewpoint of the performance of duties by the investigational drug administrator/assistant, the contents stipulated in Article 39 of the GCP must be in a state where they can be performed in a timely and appropriate manner.

-In this case, if the investigational new drug administrator/assistant can access the file at any time when performing his/her duties, and if necessary measures can be taken to ensure a secure location where the file cannot be easily accessed by third parties, lost, or destroyed, then each SMO can store the investigational new drug administration file based on the outsourcing agreement with the site and the SMO can provide the file to the investigational new drug administrator/assistant in a timely and appropriate manner.
+In this case, if it is possible to take the necessary measures to ensure that the investigator site manager and assistants can access the file at any time when performing their duties, and that the file is not easily accessible by third parties, and that it is in a safe place where it cannot be lost or destroyed, then each SMO should store the investigator site management file based on the outsourcing agreement with the Investigator Site.
 If it is possible to take necessary measures to ensure a secure location that is not easily accessible by a third party and is not lost or destroyed, there should be no problem with each SMO storing investigational new drug management files based on the outsourcing agreement with the site.

 Share this page